teonbrooks/teonbrooks/src/lib/logs/log-recurse_changelog.md

 ## recurse-s1-w4-d2

+- Meditation
 - Worked on the segmentation function and downloaded the SegmentAnything model.
 It's huge!
 - Went for my run.
 Ended up banking 10k

 ## recurse-s1-w4-d3

 - worked on my blog piece

+## recurse-s1-w4-d4

+-
+## recurse-s1-w4-d5

+- Meditation
+- Paired with Alan and went through his [guide](https://docs.google.com/presentation/d/1oyeFiGFbuR9veFcSrzejdnG6m8unwAfwt5bTh4ucXsY/comment#) to set up PyTorch on an M1 Mac
+  - This involved installing mamba, which is the suped up conda reimplemented in C++ for speed and parallelism
+  - We set up a conda environment for fastbook, the deep-learning course from Fast.ai
+  - It didn't include jupyterlab
+  - We also set up an environment `vie-gpu` for my project
+  - Need to figure out why ipython is defaulting to the brew install version
+    - TODO: Ensure that ipython can intelligently select the correct environment at start
+    - TODO: Ensure the correct ipython installed
+  -  Discovered even with the correct packages with correct platforms installed, Segment Anything still throws an error.
+MPS, which is the Metal Performance Shaders, doesn't support float64, only float32, and it seems that Segment Anything is expected float32 to work properly.
+  - Found a few threads: issue [here](https://github.com/facebookresearch/segment-anything/issues/94#), pr [here](https://github.com/facebookresearch/segment-anything/pull/122)

+  - Went to Boiler Room x La Creole dance party with JF

+## recurse-s1-w4-d6

+- Took the train down to Marseille
+- Completed my run: Fontaine du Palais Longchamp
+- Hung out with Jean-Remi and some of Nico's friends

+## recurse-s1-w4-d7

+- Brunch with Nico and his friends
+- Apero with Nico and his other friends before concert
+- Went to Beyoncé concert
+- Late night dinner at kebab shop
+## recurse-s1-w5-d1

+- No work on Recurse projects
+- Lunch with Nico and his friends
+- Checked into Airbnb
+- Dinner with Henri at Ciel Restaurnt

+## recurse-s1-w5-d2

+- No work on Recurse projects
+- Completed my run: Cathedrale La Major
+- Hung out with Victor Nunes
+  - Went to Notre Dame de la Gare
+- Had dinner with Facundo at Peron Restaurant

+## recurse-s1-w5-d3

+- Worked on newsletter
+  - Didn't have the time to finish
+  - Decided to postpone sending it until Friday

+## recurse-s1-w5-d4

+- Attended Meditation
+- Learned about Resend from mozvets slack

+## recurse-s1-w5-d6

+- Worked on newsletter
+- Completed Module 3 and 4 of the GCP course